AlphaYeti/homebridge-linux-temperature-fwp/README.md

-# homebridge-linux-temperature
+# homebridge-linux-temperature-fwp

-A homebridge temperature sensor for Linux temperatures.
+A homebridge temperature sensor for FWP Linux temperatures.
-Based on the fork by Peter Harry at https://github.com/GreyPeter/homebridge-pi-lm75 Based on origial code by Mark Webb-Johnson <mark@webb-johnson.net>.
+Based on the fork by Chris Jones at https://github.com/cmsj/homebridge-linux-temperature Based on the fork by Peter Harry at https://github.com/GreyPeter/homebridge-pi-lm75 Based on origial code by Mark Webb-Johnson <mark@webb-johnson.net>.
 See original code here: https://github.com/markwj/homebridge-pi